jimbaxley/c2cnocevents/README.md

 ## 🙏 Acknowledgments

-- C2C+NoC community for requirements and feedback
+- Team Up NC community for requirements and feedback
 - Firebase team for Remote Config capabilities
 - Coda team for flexible API integration
 - Flutter team for the amazing cross-platform framework